Niyko/Transpicious/README.md

 #### &nbsp;

-# Configuring Transpicious
+# :gear: Configuring Transpicious
-There is not that much configuration in Transpicious, All the configuration are given in the file `Transpicious-1.0.0/config.php` (if you are using `composer` then it will be `vendor/niyko/transpicious/config.php`).
+There is not that much configurations in Transpicious, All the configuration are given in the file `Transpicious-1.0.0/config.php` (if you are using `composer` then it will be `vendor/niyko/transpicious/config.php`).
 The configuration file will look like this :
 `````Php
 <?php
     $_DEFAULT_CONVERT_FROM = "en";